Our Lady of Pompeii Church - New York City (Photo: John Rust)

 New York, N.Y.
 10014

-In 1892, the Rev. Pietro Bandini of the Missionaries of St. Charles, or Scalabrinians, established a chapel to Our Lady of Pompeii on Waverly Place.
+In 1892, the Rev. Pietro Bandini of the Missionaries of St. Charles, or Scalabrinians, established a chapel to Our Lady of Pompei on Waverly Place.
 The chapel became a parish after moving to Sullivan Street.
 In 1898, the church moved into the Third Universalist Church, a Greek Revival edifice which had been built in 1836 at 214 Bleecker Street.
 At this location, Mother Frances Xavier Cabrini, the first American saint, taught briefly, and the Rev. Antonio Demo served as pastor from 1900-1935.

-Father Demo was a noted personality in the Italian Greenwich Village, especially after the tragedy of the Triangle Shirtwaist fire of 1911 which claimed several of in his parish.
+Father Demo was a noted personality in the Italian Greenwich Village, especially after the tragedy of the Triangle Shirtwaist fire of 1911 which claimed several in his parish.
 When the city decided to extend Sixth Avenue through the church property, Demo enlisted Matthew W. Del Gaudio to design the present church, school, convent and rectory.
 The church's interior is adorned with many paintings and statuary, given by Italian parishioners.
 The square outside the church was named for Father Demo in 1941, five years after his death.
-Our Lady of Pompeii now includes Vietnamese and Filipino parishioners, but continues to offer one mass in Italian every Sunday.
+Our Lady of Pompei now includes Vietnamese and Filipino parishioners, but continues to offer one mass in Italian every Sunday.

 Geo.
 Kilgen & Son